lowkeycode/react-notes/notes.md

 }
 ```

 Additionally its convention to extract the styled components into their own folders.
 You can if you'd like keep some local styled components.
-Ex.) `StyledApp` or `H1` as seen above could just stay instead of extracting to their own files, because they aren't really going to be reused.
+Ex.) `StyledApp` as seen above could just stay instead of extracting to their own files, because they aren't really going to be reused.

 ```jsx
 // ./ui/Input.jsx